jdrichardsappacad/react-2021/week-14/practices/14-context-part1/README.md

 In this practice, you will:

-- Set up a Context Provider and Consumer Walkthrough to set the value of a context and read it in a component
+- Set up a React Context `Provider` and `Consumer` to set the `value` of a context and read it in a component.

 ## Setup